-Bon Homme School District Business Manager, Gary Kortan, is the contact person responsible for this corrective action plan for this finding.
-Finding is due to current procedures not meeting accurate reporting of cash balances along with lease accounting.
-I am aware of the findings and an effort will be made in both instances to correct going forward.
-This is an ongoing process.
+Bon Homme School District Business Manager, Gary Kortan, is the contact person responsible for this corrective action.
+Finding is due to current procedures not meeting accurate reporting of cash balances and lease accounting and an effort will be made to correct going forward.

-Expenditures exceeded the amounts budgeted in the Special Education Fund and the General Fund was budgeted to spend more money than was available.
+Expenditures exceeded the amounts budgeted in the Special Education Fund.

-The School District expended money in excess of amounts budgeted without amending the budget as allowed by SDCL 13-11-3.2.
-Also the School District budgeted to spend more than available, which is not allowed as stated in SDCL 13-11-2.
+The District expended money in excess of budgeted amounts as allowed by SDCL 13-11-3.2.